Comfy-Org/ComfyUI_frontend/README.md

 - `npm run test:generate:examples` to extract the example workflows
 - `npm run test` to execute all unit tests.

+### LiteGraph

+This repo is using litegraph package hosted on https://github.com/Comfy-Org/litegraph.js.
+Any changes to litegraph should be submitted in that repo instead.

 ## Deploy

 - Option 1: Set `DEPLOY_COMFYUI_DIR` in `.env` and run `npm run deploy`.